attwad/pynessus/README.rst

-Methods mirror what is in the official API at http://static.tenable.com/documentation/nessus_5.0_XMLRPC_protocol_guide.pdf
+Methods mirror what is in the official API at http://static.tenable.com/documentation/nessus_5.0_XMLRPC_protocol_guide.pdf in a pythonic way so that you don't have to care about json or xml.

 Ongoing work
 ------------
 Features are being added, not all the API is mapped yet.
-It is braindead work so pull requests are welcome of course.
+As all the api calls kind of look the same, it is braindead work so pull requests are more than welcome.
-When the library has reached a stable state I will release the package in pypi.

 Example usage
 -------------